-One of the most common questions I am asked when I speak about the Camino is how long is the Camino de Santiago.
-Usually I just answer by saying 780 kilometres – though if the person is very interested I will get into explaining that there are many different routes in Spain and lots of other Camino routes throughout Europe leading to and joining the main routes in France and Spain.
+One of the most common questions I am asked when I speak about the Camino is how long is the Camino de Santiago in kilometers and miles.
+Usually, I just answer by saying 780 kilometers – though if the person is very interested I will get into explaining that there are many different routes in Spain and lots of other Camino routes throughout Europe leading to and joining the main routes in France and Spain, so the distance is relevant to each Camino de Santiago route .

 The French Way, as it is also known as, is the most popular route.
 In 2015 there were 172,243 pilgrims on this way; this is a huge increase compared to the first time I walked in 2004 when there were 138,646.
 2004 was a Holy Year; during Holy Years the amount of pilgrims rises dramatically – for example in 2005 only 79,393 collected a Compostela.